Skip to main content

 • September 24, 2016

-Vivitrol (naltrexone) for Opioid Use Disorder "While the rehab changes your perception no matter how you go into in, the Vivitrol changes your brain chemistry altogether.
+Vivitrol (naltrexone) for Opioid Use Disorder "While the rehab changes your perception no matter how you go into it, the Vivitrol changes your brain chemistry altogether.
 It's the combination of being on the outside and seeing where you've made your mistakes, knowing that you have a shield guarding you at every moment.
 Life becomes more normal in that time.
 It's like a rehab that follows you.
 Brilliant.
-When I got off of the shot I had a couple moments of frustration but that was easily solved with my newfound knowledge.
+When I got off of the shot, I had a couple of moments of frustration, but that was easily solved with my newfound knowledge.
 Mostly the knowledge of myself.
 I believe this could save many lives.
 If you don't want it but take it for someone else, at least you have a month to figure out why."

 10 / 10